-Hemlibra is not a cure for haemophilia A. It is a prophylactic treatment used to prevent or reduce the frequency of bleeds

-In studies to test Hemlibra, some people had no bleeds requiring treatment while taking Hemlibra1
+Hemlibra is not a cure for haemophilia A. It is a prophylactic treatment used to prevent or reduce the frequency of bleeds.
+In studies to test Hemlibra, some people had no bleeds that needed treatment.^{1,2}

 This booklet may not answer all of the questions you have about Hemlibra.
-Please ask your doctor or nurse if there's anything else you would like to find out.
+Please ask your doctor or nurse if there is anything else you would like to find out.